AFLplusplus/AFLplusplus/frida_mode/README.md

 ## Getting Started

 To build everything run `make`.
+To build for x86 run `make 32`.
+Note that in x86 bit mode, it is not necessary for afl-fuzz to be built for 32-bit.
+However, the shared library for frida_mode must be since it is injected into the target process.

 Various tests can be found in subfolders within the `test/` directory.
 To use these, first run `make` to build any dependencies.
 Then run `make qemu` or `make frida` to run on either QEMU of FRIDA mode respectively.
+To run frida tests in 32-bit mode, run `make ARCH=x86 frida`.
+When switching between architectures it may be necessary to run `make clean` first for a given build target to remove previously generated binaries for a different architecture.

 ## Usage